jcocozza/rct.vim/README.md

 The idea is to reproduce the behavior of `:"+y` or `:"*y` except from remote to local.
 By default, yanks to the `q` register will be sent to local if things are set up properly.
+If you want to use a different register, simply change it in your `.vimrc` with the global variable: `g:rct_register`.

 ## Installation